Economy of Bihar: 1980–1989

+1990–2005

+Caste and criminalisation

-The Rashtriya Janata Dal leader, Lalu Prasad Yadav's party, support of social justice ensured that politics was dominated by Mandal politics and caste rather than development during this period.
-Also, the criminalisation of politics during this time created a business unfriendly climate and contributed to the economic collapse.
-The biggest crisis business faced was with organised kidnapping, which was linked to the ruling RJD.
-The resulting crisis led to a flight of capital, middle class professionals, and business leaders to other parts of India.
-The flight of business and capital increased unemployment and this led to the mass migration of Bihari farmers and unemployed youth to more developed states of India.
+The Rashtriya Janata Dal (RJD) – Lalu Prasad Yadav's party – supported social justice, ensuring that politics was dominated by Mandal Commission politics and caste rather than development during this period.
+Moreover, the criminalisation of politics around this time created a business-unfriendly climate and contributed to economic collapse.
+The most important crisis that business faced was organised kidnapping, which was linked to the ruling RJD party.
+The resulting crisis led to a flight of capital, middle-class professionals, and business leaders to other parts of India.
+Unemployment was increased by the flight of business and capital, leading to the mass migration of Bihari farmers and unemployed youth to more developed states in India.